ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 2. Click the pencil icon next to the current profile or use the **Actions** menu and select **Edit IOPS profile**.
 A side panel shows the current profile, file share size, and maximum IOPS.

-3. For **New profile**, click the down arrow.
+3. For a **New profile**, click the down arrow.
 You can select a new IOPS tier, a custom profile, or dp2.
 For **Custom IOPS** or **dp2**, specify a new max IOPS based on the file share size.
-The file share price is automatically calculated based on your seletion.
+The file share price is automatically calculated based on your selection.

 4. Click **Save and continue**.